NicolasVidal-Ch/Internal-Positioning/README.md

 "@reboot root sh /etc/'path of the lauch script.sh'"

--The first step of our configuration for Rpi's is complete.
+- The first step of our configuration for Rpi's is complete.